unitymakesus/resources/docs/setup/1-new-project.md

 **Do not initialize it with a README, license, or .gitignore files.**

 ## Set Up Unity Starter Template
-1. In terminal, CD to the `app/public/` directory for the new project you created in Local by Flywheel.
+1.In terminal, CD to the `app/public/` directory for the new project you created in Local by Flywheel.

-2. Run the following command to clone the starter-template repo into your project without a commit history.
+2.Run the following command to clone the starter-template repo into your project without a commit history.

 ```shell
 git clone --depth 1 https://github.com/unitymakesus/starter-template.git
 ```

-3. Run the following commands to move the starter-template files into the correct place in your project and remove the starter-template folder.
+3.Run the following commands to move the starter-template files into the correct place in your project and remove the starter-template folder.

 ```shell
 rm -rf starter-template/.git